Deschutes County sending emergency text alert Thursday for test

-Thousands of Deschutes County residents will be getting an emergency text alert from the county Thursday afternoon.
+Thousands of Deschutes County residents should have received an emergency text alert from the county Thursday afternoon.
 It’s actually just a test to make sure those who have signed up for them are still getting them.

-The Deschutes County Sheriff’s Office and 911 will be sending out the text alert at 1 p.m.
+The Deschutes County Sheriff’s Office and 911 sent out the text alert at 1 p.m.
 Thursday for people who signed up to received Deschutes Alerts, the county said in a statement.
 The system is designed to inform people of emergencies and evacuation orders.

 Why the test?
 The county said it’s to ensure profiles of those who have subscribed are up-to-date.
-So, residents who don’t get the Thursday afternoon text may need to update their profiles.
-I may also mean they haven’t signed up, yet.
+So, residents who didn’t get the Thursday afternoon text may need to update their profiles.
+It may also mean they haven’t signed up, yet.

 SEE ALSO: More prescribed burns in Deschutes County Wednesday